IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ## 2U: Delegate to Abstain Feature

-**User Story:** As a Ada older, I want to be able to delegate using the "delegate to abstain" feature. ensuring my lovelace's voting power is delegated to Abstain.
+**User Story:** As an Ada Holder, I want to be able to delegate using the "delegate to abstain" feature. ensuring my lovelace's voting power is delegated to Abstain.

 ### Acceptance Criteria

-- Given that I am a Ada Holder.
+- Given that I am an Ada Holder.
 - When I delegate using the "delegate to abstain" feature.
 - Then my lovelace's voting power will be delegated to Abstain and I will be notified that my delegation transaction was sent.

 ## 2V: Delegate to No-Confidence Feature

-**User Story:** As a Ada Holder, I want to be able to delegate using the "delegate to no-confidence" feature ensuring my lovelace's voting power is delegated to No-Confidence.
+**User Story:** As an Ada Holder, I want to be able to delegate using the "delegate to no-confidence" feature ensuring my lovelace's voting power is delegated to No-Confidence.

 ### Acceptance Criteria

-- Given that I am a DRep.
+- Given that I am an Ada Holder.
 - When I delegate using the "delegate to no-confidence" feature.
 - Then my own lovelace's voting power will be delegated to No-Confidence, And I will be notified that my delegation transaction was sent.

+## 2W: Show DRep Delegated Ada

+**User Story:** As an Ada Holder, I want to be able to see my delegated Ada to the DRep on DRep directory.

+### Acceptance Criteria

+- Given that I am an Ada Holder.
+- When I delegate my vote to any DRep listed on DRep directory.
+- Then I should see my delegated Ada to that DRep.

+## 2X: Visibility of Abstain and Signal-No-Confidence Card

+**User Story:** As an Ada Holder, I want to be able to see the voting power and info button in abstain and signal-no-confidence card.

+- Given that I am an Ada holder.
+- When I navigate to DRep directory and expand the automated voting options.
+- Then I should see the info button to view the info and voting power in abstain and signal-no-confidence card.

 ## 3A: Confirmation of dRep Registration